Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Literature Review of Alignment Methods for Diffusion Models

 Interestingly, \textbf{Reward Surrogate Optimization} has been explored to allow differentiable training for \emph{non-differentiable rewards}.
-A prime example: {\bf LaSRO (Jia et al., CVPR 2025)} \cite{jia2025lasro} which stands for Latent Space Reward Optimization.
-They targeted the case of \emph{two-step diffusion models} (like SDXL which has a base model and a refiner, or any highly distilled model which might generate in 1 or 2 steps).
-Traditional RL struggled here due to the extremely non-Markovian nature of two large steps \cite{smith2024diffusiondpo}.
-LaSRO's idea is to learn a differentiable \textit{surrogate reward} in the latent space of the diffusion model \cite{lee2024diffusionkto}.
-For example, suppose the real reward is something like ``user prefers image A to B''.
-They train a surrogate reward function $\tilde{R}(z)$ where $z$ is the latent (compressed) representation of an image, such that $\tilde{R}(z)$ approximates the user preference.
-Notably, they leverage a pre-trained latent diffusion model as part of this surrogate so that the latent $z$ is a good representation of the image content \cite{zhang2024surrogate}.
-Because this surrogate is differentiable with respect to $z$, and $z$ is related to the image generation (the small number of steps produce $z$ then image), they can backpropagate through $\tilde{R}$ and the generation process.
-Effectively, they turned a possibly non-differentiable reward (like human picks one image) into a learned differentiable reward in a lower-dimensional space.
-With this, they fine-tuned a 2-step diffusion and showed it outperformed RL (they compare to their implementations of DDPO and Diffusion-DPO) in achieving better preference alignment \cite{jia2025lasro}.
-They also highlight stability: RL methods sometimes failed completely in the 2-step case (perhaps collapsing the model), whereas their method was stable \cite{jia2025lasro}.
+A prime example: \textbf{LaSRO (Jia et al., CVPR 2025)} \cite{jia2025lasro}, or Latent Space Reward Optimization, targets \emph{two-step diffusion models}, including highly distilled models that generate in one or two steps.
+Traditional RL can struggle in this setting because the process is highly non-Markovian over a very small number of large denoising steps \cite{smith2024diffusiondpo}.
+LaSRO learns a differentiable \textit{surrogate reward} in the latent space of the diffusion model \cite{lee2024diffusionkto}.
+For example, if the true reward is a user preference between images A and B, LaSRO trains a surrogate reward function $\tilde{R}(z)$, where $z$ is the latent representation of an image, so that $\tilde{R}(z)$ approximates the user preference.
+It leverages a pretrained latent diffusion model so that $z$ captures image content \cite{zhang2024surrogate}.
+Because the surrogate is differentiable with respect to $z$, and $z$ is part of the generation process, the method can backpropagate through $\tilde{R}$ and the generator.
+This converts a potentially non-differentiable reward into a learned differentiable reward in a lower-dimensional space.
+With this approach, LaSRO fine-tuned a two-step diffusion model and outperformed RL baselines, including implementations of DDPO and Diffusion-DPO, while improving stability \cite{jia2025lasro}.

-Differentiable fine-tuning methods have a clear advantage in speed and often final performance, as they utilize gradient information more directly.
-The disadvantage is the reliance on the reward model quality and differentiability.
-In cases where the reward is truly a black box (like human says yes/no with no model), RL is still the fallback.
-But one can often fit a neural net to mimic the human – then use these methods.
+Differentiable fine-tuning methods have clear advantages in speed and often in final performance because they use gradient information more directly.
+Their main disadvantage is reliance on reward-model quality and differentiability.
+In cases where the reward is a true black box, such as direct human yes/no feedback without a learned proxy, RL remains a fallback.
+In many practical settings, however, a neural reward model can be fit to human feedback and then used by differentiable methods.